Games offer a great way to build teams and work through difficult discussions more openly.

 Phase 1 – Co-Design

-Two workshops will be carried with ‘interdisciplinarians’ from across the three universities.
-Workshop 1: Mapping Interdisciplinary Research Issues and Game Design will kickstart the project on 27th June 2025.
-This will be hosted by the University of Edinburgh and participants will engage in a variety of activities exploring IDR barriers and game design elements.
-Findings and material collected from the workshop will be then used by the GRID team to develop a game prototype.
+Two workshops were carried out with ‘interdisciplinarians’ from across the three universities.
+Workshop 1: Mapping Interdisciplinary Research Issues and Game Design kickstarted the project on 27th June 2025.
+This was hosted by the University of Edinburgh and participants engaged in a variety of activities exploring interdisciplinary research challenges and the types of skills and good practices that can help navigate them.
+These were mapped on various game elements and through ideation activities participants designed potential game settings, characters, objectives, and mechanics for the game.
+Findings and material collected from the workshop was then used by the GRID team to develop a game prototype.

-In Workshop 2: Game Refinement, which will take place on 29th August 2025 at the University of Glasgow, we will play test and refine the game.
-Everything from game mechanics, to discussion topics, and learning outcomes will be explored and incorporated into the final test version of the game.
+In Workshop 2: Game Refinement, which took place on 29th August 2025 at the University of Glasgow, participants tested and refined the game.
+Everything from game mechanics, to discussion topics, and learning outcomes was explored and incorporated into the final test version of the game.

 Phase 2 – Play Testing

-The game will be tested in working research teams and data will be collected about its effectiveness and potential to improve collegiality, communication, and knowledge-sharing.
-GRID will work in collaboration with:
+The game was tested with real-life working teams from HDR UK, UK DRI, and the universities of Edinburgh and Glasgow.
+Surveys and interviews were carried out to assess its effectiveness and potential to improve collegiality, communication, and knowledge-sharing.
+Game testing was done in collaboration with:

 Healthier Science through Collaboration (HxC) – Funded by the UKRI Medical Research Council and led by Chris Ponting (University of Edinburgh), this project explores barriers and enablers in interdisciplinary collaboration in biomedical data science.